 - Angling its face and body to the right or left of the mother’s spine

 A baby in breech presentation is coming out bottom-first or feet-first.
-Breech babies can sometimes be cross-legged or have their feet reaching up toward their head.
-The doctor may be able to adjust the baby’s position before the mother goes into labor by strategically pressing on the abdomen and using an ultrasound as a guide.
-This can be uncomfortable and might require some regional anesthesia.
+Breech babies can sometimes be cross-legged, or have their feet reaching up toward their head.
+The doctor may be able to adjust the baby’s position before labor begins, by strategically pressing on the abdomen with ultrasound as a guide.
+This can be uncomfortable, so it is usually performed under regional anesthesia.
 If this doesn’t work, a Cesarean delivery may be recommended.

-Babies exiting the womb head first but facing up instead of down towards the mother’s back are in the occiput posterior position, which is commonly called “sunny side up.”
+Babies exiting the womb head first, but facing up, toward the mother’s bellybutton, are in the occiput posterior position.
+Maternity care providers call this position “sunny side up.”
 Most of the time, uterine contractions or the mother’s pushing will rotate the baby to face down.
-If they don’t, the mother might experience longer labor, more back pains, and difficulty pushing out the baby.
+If they don’t, the mother might experience longer labor, more back pains, and difficulty pushing the baby out.

 In most pregnancies, the baby will end up with its spine vertical in the womb.
-Some, however, are lying horizontally, or “transverse”, in the womb.
-It’s very unsafe to deliver the baby vaginally in this way.
-The doctor may try to adjust the baby’s positioning before labor or recommend a Cesarean delivery.
+Some, however, are lying horizontally, or “transverse,” in the womb.
+This position makes vaginal delivery extremely unsafe.
+The doctor may try to adjust the baby’s positioning before labor, or recommend a Cesarean delivery.

-When a baby’s hand or foot is presented alongside the baby’s head or bottom, this is known as compound presentation.
-Usually, we don’t know if the baby will present this way until the mother starts pushing.
-Luckily, it is not a cause for concern.
-Most babies presenting this way can continue with vaginal delivery.
+When a baby’s hand or foot is presented alongside the baby’s head or bottom, this is called compound presentation.
+We can’t usually predict if the baby present this way until the mother starts pushing.
+Luckily, compound presentation is not a cause for concern, and most babies presenting this way can continue on their way without issue.

-Shoulder dystocia occurs when the baby’s head has exited the birth canal, but its shoulders get stuck in the canal by the pelvic bone.
+Shoulder dystocia occurs when the baby’s head has exited the birth canal, but its shoulders get stuck on the pelvic bone.
 It’s hard to predict when this may happen, but if it does, it is considered a medical emergency.

-Your doctor may need to manually adjust the baby in order to free the shoulders.
-In the best-case scenario, the maneuvering works and the baby is delivered vaginally with no harm.
+Your doctor may need to manually adjust the baby in order to free its shoulders.
+In the best-case scenario, the maneuvering works and the baby is delivered, vaginally and with no harm.
 Occasionally, the baby is injured in the process.
 It’s rare for a C-section to be performed in this case.